 Most of us find money a tricky topic to discuss with a romantic partner.
 Astonishing as it is, in our culture, we can be as uncomfortable talking about money as we are talking about sex.
 In fact, I dare say, we’re becoming more and more relaxed talking about sexual desires and expectations, while the subject of money remains somewhat awkward...

-Unfortunately, research identifies the lack of alignment on finances, usually leading to “money problems”, as one of the top reasons for conflict in a relationship along with loss of trust and other key issues.
+Unfortunately, research identifies the lack of financial compatibility in relationships and lack of alignment on finances, usually leading to “money problems”, as one of the top reasons for conflict along with loss of trust and other key issues.

 “Love conquers all” is a wonderful cliché, but it would be a little reckless to count on it as a long-term strategy.
 Believe us, no matter how strong your feelings are, your relationship is always going to be under attack from various outside factors including work, family, responsibilities etc. You can never foresee all eventualities, but at least try to minimize the stress on your current or potential relationship by knocking the money issue on the head as soon as feasible.